USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab05.md

 PID=12 NAME=busy[I] SIZE=24576 STATE=sleep NSCHED=28 NTICKS=0
 PID=13 NAME=busy[J] SIZE=24576 STATE=sleep NSCHED=29 NTICKS=0
 ```
 Note that ```NTICKS=0``` in this example is ok.
-The busymany program "sleeps" while busy waiting, so the processes are not consuming CPU time or very little.
+The busymany program "sleeps" while busy waiting, so the processes are not consuming very much CPU time.

 Note that the values of NSCHED and NTICKS are not deterministic, so I can't provide autograder tests.
 Instead you will submit two output files in your lab05.